-CAUTION: This email originated from a sender outside of the Commonwealth of Massachusetts mai system.
-Do not click on links onopen attachments unless you recognize the sender and know the
+CAUTION: This email originated from a sender outside of the Commonwealth of Massachusetts mail system.
+Do not click on links or open attachments unless you recognize the sender and know the content is safe:

 Hi Bryan,

 I haven't yet received it, but the screen told me it was submitted successfully.